Prag8855/aab/content/guides/moving-in.md

 German rent prices are limited by law.
 If your rent too high, you can get it reduced.
 Use [the rent limit calculator](/out/conny-mietpreisbremse-calculator) to check if you pay too much rent.

-If your rent is too high, these people can help you:
+These people can help you reduce your rent:

 - **[Conny](/out/conny-mietpreisbremse)**
     They specialise in lowering people's rent.
 You only pay them if they are successful.
 [It works well](/guides/wenigermiete-review), but it's not cheap.